 You should also try and incorporate lots of flavors.
 The taste of your breast milk can be impacted by what you eat, and this can help encourage a more adventurous palate down the road for your child.

-Here are some other foods that are thought to support healthy lactation:
+Here are some other foods that are thought to support lactation and your milk supply.

 - Flax Seed

 - Chick Peas

 You can see a more comprehensive list of galactagogues – or milk-making foods – here – 30+ Galactagogues for Increasing Milk Supply

 And here are some other great foods that you can incorporate:

 green leafy vegetable

 And good news – many of these are foods are incorporated throughout our breastfeeding meal plan.

 Are there any vitamins and nutrients I should focus on after giving birth?